An island of spiritual hedonism

 Read more about where to stay near Zen Beach here.

-You can also search for the best value accommodation near Sri Thanu and Zen Beach here (adlink).
+You can also search for the best hotels near Sri Thanu and Zen Beach here (adlink).

 Well… If “secret” is in the name, can it truly be secret?

-Nonetheless, adding some allure seems to be great for marketing, because Secret Beach is very popular.
+Nonetheless, adding some allure seems to be great for marketing, because Secret Beach is a very popular beach in Koh Phangan.

 When we arrived in the middle of the day, lots of people were sunbathing, swimming and generally having a great time on Secret Beach.
 It wasn’t crowded, though.